 You’ve probably heard the advice that you should never skip a home inspection.
-But these days, if you want to score the home, sometimes you’re not left with a choice.
-The pace of the real estate market is forcing many home buyers to skip their home inspection to secure the deal.
+But these days, skipping the home inspection is often the only way to secure the deal.
 Maybe you’ve just bought a house, but you weren’t able to do a home inspection and suspect something is wrong.
 Even if you don’t know for sure that there’s a problem, you may have an uneasy feeling because you had to skip getting it inspected.
 You can do something about that.
 It’s not too late to find out what you’re dealing with.

 A home inspection is a visual, non-invasive examination of a home.
 Though there are parts of the house that cannot be checked, like plumbing and wiring in walls, we use state-of-the-art equipment and software to see and document as much as possible.

 All of our inspections follow this basic format, using our 101-point checklist.
 We follow the InterNACHI Standards of Practice to give you the highest quality inspection.

 Roof-coverings, gutters and downspouts, flashing, vents, chimney; other visible roof components.

 Wall coverings, soffits, windows, doors, walkways & driveways, porches, railings, grounds; other visible components.

 The foundation, basement, crawlspace, and visible structural components.